 Many mutual funds and ETFs work together with a subadvisor to offer a specific style of investment.
 That’s because subadvisors typically specialize in distinct investment strategies that may or may not center around a certain security.
 In fact, it’s not uncommon for a subadvisor to be regarded as one of the top firms to focus on a particular strategy.

 Investment advisors’ use of subadvisors is a booming business.
-A 2017 study by data company Strategic Insight estimates that the amount of assets managed by subadvisors is more than $7.4 trillion.
+A 2017 study by data company Strategic Insight estimates that the amount of assets subadvisors manage is more than $7.4 trillion.